getzola/zola/docs/content/documentation/content/shortcodes.md

 In terms of input, it expects at least one variable: `id`.
 Since the other variables are in a `if` statement, we can assume they are optional.

-That's it, Gutenberg will now recognise this template as a shortcode named `youtube` (the filename minus the `.html` extension).
+That's it, Zola will now recognise this template as a shortcode named `youtube` (the filename minus the `.html` extension).

 The markdown renderer will wrap an inline HTML node like `<a>` or `<span>` into a paragraph.
 If you want to disable that, simply wrap your shortcode in a `div`.